-- anal opening in the wrong place (like too close to the vagina)
+- an anal opening in the wrong place, such as too close to the vagina

 - no stool in the first 24 to 48 hours of life

-- stool passing through the wrong place (urethra, vagina, scrotum, base of penis)
+- stool passing through the wrong place, such as the urethra, vagina, scrotum, or the base of the penis

-- an abnormal connection (fistula) between the rectum and the reproductive system or urinary tract
+- an abnormal connection, or fistula, between your baby’s rectum and their reproductive system or urinary tract

-According to the Cincinnati Children’s Hospital (CCH), about half of all babies born with imperforate anus have additional abnormalities.
-(CCH, 2010) Some of these may be:
+About half of all babies born with imperforate anus have additional abnormalities.
+Some of these may be:

 - kidney and urinary tract defects